streetwriters/notesnook/docs/help/contents/importing-notes/import-notes-from-upnote.md

 # How to import notes from UpNote notes app?

-The following steps will help you import your notes from UpNote easily.
+Here is how to move your notes from UpNote into Notesnook.

 1. Download the UpNote desktop app.
 2. Click settings icon on the header.